-One-Way Video Interviewing Software Enables Recruiters to Never Mix up Their Candidates’ Answers Again
+One-Way Interviewing Software Enables Recruiters to Never Mix Up Their Candidates’ Answers Again

-Video interviews are one way, meaning all Margaret has to do now is click ‘play’ to watch, ‘pause’ to take notes, ‘skip’ or ‘fast forward.’
+Video hiring is one way, meaning all Margaret has to do now is click ‘play’ to watch, ‘pause’ to take notes, ‘skip’ or ‘fast forward.’
 If she finds a candidate to be unqualified, and she is able to replay the interview to watch again later, either for her own purposes or to share with the hiring manager.

 Margaret can pick each interview question, and decide how long each candidate is given to answer.
 The system alerts Margaret by email when a candidate has submitted their interview, and he can watch on her desktop, laptop, or any other mobile device.
 This also takes pressure off of being constantly on the ball during and after interviews during a full day of scheduling, and even allows her to work from home if she chooses.

 Video interviewing is quickly becoming the new standard for the hiring process, and the companies who are already on board are saving themselves time, resources, and importantly for people like Margaret, these companies are able to find the best possible candidates and feel confident when making these decisions.

 If you are like other recruiters with a heavy workload, keeping detailed notes for every applicant can become a challenge.
 Learn more about the multiple ways that VidCruiter’s recruitment software ensures that your hiring team never mixes up candidate information again by signing up for a live demo today!